SpocWiki/_public/schema.org/predicate/Relations/has/has_suggested_gender.md

 - [ #has/_suggested_gender :: GenderType, Text ] or
 - [ has_suggested_gender :: GenderType, Text ]

-The suggested gender of the intended person or audience, for example &quot;male&quot;, &quot;female&quot;, or &quot;unisex&quot;.
+The suggested gender of the intended person or audience, for example "male", "female", or "unisex".

 Relation describes that:
 [ #has_/domain  :: PeopleAudience, SizeSpecification ]